 NRSG 423 ELECTIVE- The student chooses an area of nursing where he/she will have guided in-depth study and practice.
 Principles, methods and practice in research related to nursing are included.
+Personal malpractice insurance required for off-campus experience.
 Prerequisites: NRSG 321, 322, 323; NRSG 422 if student chooses a community health elective; NRSG 421 if student chooses a management elective.